seattleflu/documentation/Deploying.md

             {group-name}: {netid}@washington.edu {netid}@washington.edu ...
             ```

-            (See an example of the [SCAN Switchboard authorized NetIDs](https://github.com/seattleflu/backoffice-apache2/blob/master/switchboard-authorized-users)).
+            (See an example of the [authorized NetIDs](https://github.com/seattleflu/backoffice-apache2/blob/master/authorized-users)).

    * **systemd workflow:**
       1. Update the [backoffice apache2 le ssl conf file] to add the following entries for the app.
 Note that our convention for a new `{port-number}` has been to start at `3000` and increment by one for each new application.